 Performance-based cash bonuses effectively link individual contributions to overall business and individual performance and encourage executives to increase stockholder value in both the short and long term.
 Our philosophy with respect to the allocation of our overachievement of earnings in the form of performance-based cash bonuses is to reward our stockholders first and then to allocate bonus payments first to our employees and then to senior management and the CEO.
 The amount of performance-based cash bonus payments to be awarded to all executives, including the CEO, depends upon the achievement of corporate performance in the key areas of internal non-GAAP revenue growth, operating profit and earnings per share in accordance with internal plan goals, which are established by our Board prior to the start of each fiscal year.
 Bonus payments up to 100% of target are based upon the achievement of these internal financial targets which have been aggressive and are not always achieved.
-Since 2000, the Company has failed to achieve its internal revenue target approximately as often as it has achieved it.
-Bonus payments exceeding 100% of target are determined based upon our overachievement of internal non-GAAP financial targets.
-Individual differences in payments above or below 100% of target are based on individual performance factors depending on the particular executive's role.
-Target bonuses for our executives range from 30% to 100% of base salary for Fiscal 2013, depending on the specific role and job responsibilities held by each of our executives.
+Since 2000, the Company has achieved its internal revenue target approximately as often as it has not achieved it.
+Individual differences in bonus payments above, at or below 100% of target are determined based upon our achievement of internal non-GAAP financial targets and individual performance factors depending on the particular executive's role.
+Target bonuses for our executives range from 30% to 100% of base salary for Fiscal 2014, depending on the specific role and job responsibilities held by each of our executives.
 Our CEO's performance-based cash bonus is determined semi-annually and at year-end based on corporate, individual and organizational performance at mid-year and year-end.
 Performance-based cash bonuses for our other executive officers are determined quarterly and at year-end.

-Base Salaries Awarded in 2013
+Base Salaries Awarded in 2014

-Our Compensation Committee set our CEO's base salary at \$610,000 for 2013, representing a 5% increase over the CEO's 2012 base salary.
-Compared to the peer companies listed above, Mr. Cashman's base salary for 2013 (\$610,000) was within the mid-point range at 91% of the median (\$673,800).
+Our Compensation Committee set our CEO's base salary at \$670,000 for Fiscal 2014, representing a 9.8% increase over the CEO's 2013 base salary.
+Compared to the peer companies listed above, Mr. Cashman's base salary for 2014 (\$670,000) was within the mid-point range at 96% of the median (\$701,000).

-In setting base salaries to be paid to all other NEOs for 2013, as discussed further above, Mr. Cashman recommended increases over 2012 levels for the base salaries of Ms. Shields, Mr. Fairbanks and Mr. Fredberg, consistent with the recommendations of the Committee's independent compensation consultant.
-Compared to the peer companies listed above, Ms. Shields' base salary for 2013 (\$303,649) was at 82% of the median (\$371,500), Mr. Fairbanks' base salary for 2013 (\$258,750) was at 93% of the median (\$278,100).
-Mr. Abu-Hadba joined the Company in April 2013, and his base salary was set at \$325,000 consistent with market conditions and internal equity considerations.
+In setting base salaries to be paid to all other NEOs for Fiscal 2014, as discussed further above, Mr. Cashman recommended increases over 2013 levels for the base salaries of Ms. Shields, Mr. Abu-Hadba and Mr. Fredberg, consistent with the recommendations of the Committee's independent compensation consultant.
+Compared to the peer companies listed above, Ms. Shields' base salary for 2014 (\$322,000) was at 80% of the median (\$403,000), Mr. Abu-Hadba's base salary for 2014 (\$335,000) was at 91% of the median (\$370,000) and Mr. Fredberg's base salary for 2014 (\$270,000) was at 84% of the median (\$323,000).
+Mr. Kocis joined the Company in July 2014, and his base salary was set at \$325,000 consistent with market conditions and internal equity considerations.
 Our Compensation Committee concurred with Mr. Cashman's base salary recommendations for all NEOs.

-Performance-Based Cash Bonuses Awarded in 2013
+Performance-Based Cash Bonuses Awarded in 2014